harendra-shakya/support/README.md

 ## Support Me

-Creating content is hard and time-consuming, and I'm glad you've recognized that and are considering to support me.
+Creating content is hard and time-consuming, and I'm glad you've recognized that and are considering to support my work.

 Support is very important to me, with it I can do what I love - help devs and educate people about DeFi & Crypto.
 I want to thank everyone who sent me donations!